finerace/FoxFactory/README.md

 *   **🎲 Implementing the Game Designers' Ideas:** My main job was to listen.
 I took the concepts and ideas from our game designers and quickly turned them into working prototypes and mechanics.
 The ability to rapidly and accurately implement their vision was key to meeting our deadline.

-*   **🎶 Contributing to the Award-Winning Sound Design:** We are incredibly proud that our project received the award for **"Best Sound Design."** This is a testament to our talented composer and our close collaboration.
+*   **🎶 Contributing to the Sound Design:** We are incredibly proud that our project took **2nd place** in the **"Best Sound Design"** category.
+This is a testament to our talented composer and our close collaboration.
 To support him, I created a small but effective system that allowed for randomizing sound parameters, like pitch, directly from a config file.
 This helped bring the soundscape to life, making it more dynamic and unpredictable without needing to create hundreds of separate audio files.

 ---